ludocode/onramp/docs/virtual-machine.md

 Reads up to `count` bytes into the given buffer, returning the number of bytes actually read or an error code if reading fails.

-The **fread** syscall is used to read from files and from the input stream.
+The **read** syscall is used to read from files and from the input stream.
 When called on the input stream, it is intended to read interactive input (from a user) or the output of another program being streamed (or piped) to it.

 The `count` argument in r2 must be non-zero.
 The VM is allowed to assume it is never zero.
 (For example, the VM may ignore the count and always read exactly one byte.
 This would be inefficient but would nonetheless be a correct implementation.)